 - If you want the Virus Total Online Scanner results in plain text, write SCAN in the subject line; if you need an XML version too, write SCAN+XML in the subject line

 - Attach the email that you saved as an attachment

 You can also forward an email you may have received with a suspicious attachment to [email protected] and write SCAN in the subject line.

 The Reply from Virus Total will show you the results in the format you asked; It may take some time to reply if the load is high on their server.
 There is no need to resend the email.

 You can see details in the email.
-If you had selected SCAN+XML, you will get a plain text message and a XML coded page.
-If you opt for XML, it might take a few longer moments to process.
+If you selected SCAN+XML, you would get a plain text message and an XML-coded page.
+If you opt for XML, it might take a few long moments to process.
 You may have to wait a bit.

-This explains how to scan email attachment online for viruses and other malware.
-If you have any problem while following the above steps, please comment below.
-If you know of any other entity that facilitates online scan of email attachments, please share using the comments section
+This explains how to scan email attachments online for viruses and other malware.
+If you have any problems while following the above steps, please comment below.
+If you know of any other entity that facilitates online scans of email attachments, please share using the comments section.